 Lady Manners School is a fully inclusive school.
-All students have equal access to a broad and balanced curriculum, including the National Curriculum, extra-curricular activities and the wider life of the school.
-The school aims to provide a learning community which takes into account the needs of individuals and where individuals are valued, feel secure and have a sense of belonging.
-The emphasis is to maximise achievement, realise individual potential, raise self-esteem, promote well-being and prepare young people for the challenges of life in a complex changing society.
+All students have access to a broad and balanced curriculum, including the National Curriculum, extra-curricular activities and the wider life of the school.
+The school provides a learning community which takes into account the needs of individuals and where all individuals are valued, can feel secure and can have a sense of belonging.
+The emphasis is to maximise achievement, realise individual potential, raise self-esteem, promote well-being and prepare young people for the challenges of life in a complex, changing society.

 All teachers are teachers of students with special educational needs or disabilities (SEND).
-They have the responsibility to plan lessons taking into account the individual needs and abilities of all students within their teaching groups.
+They plan lessons taking into account the individual needs and abilities of all students within their teaching groups.

 Frequently Asked Questions